Try these tips to keep your balance, or re-balance yourself.*

 10. Get help when you need it:

 Seeking help is a sign of strength — not a weakness.
 And it is important to remember that treatment is effective.
-People who get appropriate care can recover from mental illness and substance abuse disorders and lead full, rewarding lives.
+People who get appropriate care can recover from mental illness and addiction and lead full, rewarding lives.
 See Resources for Stress and Mental Health for campus and community resources.